In this exercise, we’ll get accustomed to the idea of a harmonic home and explore the variety of ideas you can build over a single chord.

 We’re going to start with the simplest possible chord progression possible: playing the same chord over and over again.
 If nothing else, refusing to change will clearly establish a harmonic home.
 We are simply staying in place, after all.
 In this exercise, we’re going to act as musical homebodies, exploring what we can come up with without every leaving the house.
 You might be surprised at what is possible against such a simple backdrop.

 Choose one major chord (I’ll be sticking to C major).
 This will be your “tonic”, or home chord.
 In this exercise, you will never leave “home” on the instrument.
-All of your exploration will be in terms of the rhythms of your strumming and the melodies you sing.
+All of your exploration will be in terms of the rhythms of your strumming or piano playing and the melodies you sing.

-Okay, start playing that chord, sticking with a single strum pattern.
-If you want to keep it really basic, just strum up and down.
-Or get as crazy as you like.
+Okay, start playing that chord, sticking with a single rhythmic pattern.
+If you want to keep it really basic, just strum up and down on the guitar or play the same simple voicing on the piano over and over.
+Or get as far out as you like.
 Start singing whatever notes come to mind.
 Pay attention to any little melodic ideas you like.

 Now use those as a basis and start developing them.
 If you have a recording device, record your melody.